 Jon Cummings YC '85

-Chairperson, YCCI Advisory Board; Senior Partner, McKinsey & Company
+Chairperson, YCCI Advisory Board; Senior Partner Emeritus, McKinsey & Company

-Jon Cummings is a Senior Partner at McKinsey & Company and has been with the Firm since 1987.
+Jon Cummings recently retired from McKinsey & Company where he worked for 32 years.
 Jon began his career in Chicago and was in South Africa from 1994 to 2002, where he co-founded the Johannesburg Office and was the Office Manager for seven years.
-Jon leads McKinsey’s Americas Packaged Goods practice and is based in New Jersey.
-Prior to joining McKinsey, Jon received his BA from Yale University and a M.Sc. from the London School of Economics in the U.K.
+Jon subsequently led McKinsey’s Americas Packaged Goods practice (2003-2010) and the North American Merger Management Practice (2014-2019).
+He currently is a senior advisor to McKinsey, serves on number of non-profit boards, and is actively involved in principal investing.
+Jon received his BA from Yale University and a M.Sc. from the London School of Economics in the U.K.

-Prior to joining Google, Michiel spent 17 years with Starwood Hotels & Resorts Worldwide Inc. Most recently, he led Starwood’s Food and Beverage in Europe, Africa and the Middle East where he drove operations and guided growth and development.
-Prior to that, he co-lead Starwood’s F&B efforts in its North American Division and was for many years the F&B leader for Starwood’s New builds and transitions team.
-Michiel holds a Bachelor of Business Administration degree from the Hotel Management School Maastricht (The Netherlands), a MBA from the University of Bradford (UK), a Master’s of Hospitality Administration degree from the University of Nevada, Las Vegas and a Master’s degree in Real Estate and Construction Management at the University of Denver.
+Bakker holds a Bachelor of Business Administration degree from the Hotel Management School Maastricht (The Netherlands), an MBA from the University of Bradford (United Kingdom), a Master’s of Hospitality Administration degree from the University of Nevada (USA) and a Master’s degree in Real Estate and Construction Management from the University of Denver (USA).

 Christine Barton, Law ‘99

 Partner and Managing Director, The Boston Consulting Group